14 Aug When your network stops working, your people stop working

 I recently came across a fascinating story that illustrates this point.

 A group of hackers knocked 22,000 devices belonging to a Norwegian aluminium producer, Norsk Hydro, offline.
-The company had to spend an eye-watering £45 million to get their business-critical functions back online.
+The company had to spend an eye-watering £45 million to get its business-critical functions back online.
 During the downtime, the finance team were forced to ask retired ex-employees if they could come into the office.
 Because they were the only ones who knew how to process orders without the internet.

-The company was forced to return to a pre-internet way of working because their network performance.
+The company was forced to return to a pre-internet way of working because of their network performance.
 And the only people who knew how to handle paperwork were retirees.

 Network performance is business performance